 8. Consultation Outside of the Agency

 The notice required by 5 CFR 1320.8(d) was published in the Federal Register on March 29, 2010 (Vol. 75, pages 15436).
-No comments were received.
+One public comment was received from PEW Children’s Dental Campaign, a campaign of the PEW Center on the States.
+The comment letter, which was from Shelly Gehshan, Project Director and Kathy Patterson, Senior Officer for Government Relations, requested that HRSA revisit how dental services is listed on Form 5A of the FQHC Application Forms.
+PEW would like HRSA to expand what is considered required to reflect comprehensive dental services for adults and children, as stated in PIN 2001-18.
+HRSA recognizes the value of comprehensive oral health services and the relationship between oral health and overall health.
+Form 5A is not being modified since it reflects the specific language from Section 330 of the Public Health Service Act regarding what is classified as required versus additional services.

 The guidance and applications were provided to the National Association of Community Health Centers (NACHC) for review of the materials regarding clarity and the estimate of annualized burden.
 The NACHC members consulted were: